dotnet/AspNetCore.Docs/aspnetcore/signalr/hubs.md

 By [Rachel Appel](https://twitter.com/rachelappel) and [Kevin Griffin](https://twitter.com/1kevgriff)

-The SignalR Hubs API enables connected clients to call methods on the server.
+The SignalR Hubs API enables connected clients to call methods on the server and facilitates real-time communcation between clients.
 The server defines methods that are called from the client and the client defines methods that are called from the server.
-SignalR takes care of everything required to make real-time client-to-server and server-to-client communication possible.
+SignalR takes care of everything required to make real-time client-to-server, server-to-client and client-to-client communication possible.

 ## Configure SignalR hubs